 It’s a little difficult running a daycare center without children to take care of.
-Finding prospective families can be frustrating and time-consuming, but it’s an important part of managing a business.
+Child care marketing can be frustrating and time-consuming, but it’s an important part of managing a business.
 It can’t be arts and crafts all the time (no matter how much you’d like that to be real).
-That’s why we’ve put together eight practical tips on how to attract parents to your daycare center.
+Your competitors will likely be advertising—and you should be too.
+That’s why we’ve put together eight practical tips to help inspire the daycare marketing ideas that might work for you.

 1. Social Media Is Your Best Friend

-Social media has become a must for nearly every business in helping generate business.
+Social media has become a must for nearly every daycare business in helping generate new clients.
 Parents want to make sure they’re leaving their children with someone trustworthy.
-Curating a strong social media presence helps give prospective parents an idea of what services your daycare offers and a behind the scenes look at what happens when they drop off their kids at your center.
-It also gives you a chance to interact with parents and your community by posting fun and engaging content.
+Curating a strong online presence helps give prospective parents an idea of what services your daycare offers and a behind the scenes look at what happens when they drop off their kids at your center.
+A good Facebook page gives you a chance to interact with parents by posting fun and engaging content.
 The posts don’t have to be too complex—here are a few daycare posts ideas:

 A post asking parents to comment with possible future daycare activities

 Promoting a future event like an open house

 A photo of the arts and crafts project their children made that day

 Resharing a helpful parenting article

 A post updating parents with any daycare announcements